The second “generation of Enicar Sherpa Graph’s appeard in winter 1961. The main change was a second dial color and new hands.

 40,2mm x 49,3mm without crown, 13,5mm thickness, lug width 20mm

 The MK 1b introduced two new colors.
 Besides the known reverse panda dial, there was also a complete white dial available and a grey dial with white subs (the famous “Jim Clark” version).
 The Enicar logo is still the big and old one with the letters in the middle of the saturn.
-All variations also differ in the subdials in comparison to the MK Ia, since the subdials are not rippled anymore.
+The subdials are also rippled.

 Since we are at the beginning of the 60s, the dial lume is made of radium.